 1) Indoor class where main course topics will be covered along with several applied examples.
 Interactions between instructor and students will be promoted by stimulating discussion of specific case studies.

-2) Indoor practical activities and exercises related to setting up of prescription maps.
+2) Indoor practical activities and exercises.
 Technical seminars.

 ASSESSMENT METHODS AND CRITERIA